gregko/Mini-WebDAV-server-for-Android/README.md

                     intent.setClassName(MainActivity.this,
                             "com.hyperionics.wdserverlib.ServerSettingsActivity");
                     startActivity(intent);

+The service may need a permanent notification when running, something to consider.
+Also, when run on Android 10 and lower with access to the full storage, the files and folders on an additional SD card are read-only.
+It works fine on Android 11 due to MANAGE_EXTERNAL_STORAGE, new in Android 11.
+On Android 10 and lower managing files there would be possible with scoped storage operations, after the user approves access to directories.
+Again, something to consider later.

 Hope it will be useful to other developers as well.
 I don't recommend making a consumer product from this, the security issues would need serious consideration.